coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 ### Events

-Events are what create interactivity and, in many ways, Corona is an <nobr>event-based</nobr> framework where information is dispatched during a specific event to an __event&nbsp;listener__.
-Whether that event is the user touching an object/button, tapping the screen, or (in&nbsp;this&nbsp;game) tapping the balloon, Corona can react by triggering an event.
+Events are what create interactivity and, in many ways, CORONA_CORE_PRODUCT is an <nobr>event-based</nobr> framework where information is dispatched during a specific event to an __event&nbsp;listener__.
+Whether that event is the user touching an object/button, tapping the screen, or (in&nbsp;this&nbsp;game) tapping the balloon, CORONA_CORE_PRODUCT can react by triggering an event.

 Adding an event listener is easy&nbsp;&mdash; do so now, following the function: